Healthy Grocery List for Liver Lovers

 These herbs and spices are especially helpful because they speed up the detoxification process inside the liver cells.
 Thus, they are cleansing and fat-burning foods.

 Sweeteners – the naturally sweet herb stevia is the best sweetener of all and is 300 times sweeter than sugar; thus only tiny amounts are needed.
 Stevia has zero calories and has no effect upon blood sugar levels.
 Stevia extract is available in the form of powder, tablets and drops from your local health food store.
 You can also grow your own stevia plant and use the leaves to sweeten dishes and drinks.
-Sugar alcohols such as Xylitol are better than sugar, as they have fewer calories than sugar and less effect upon blood sugar levels.
-Stevia and/or sugar alcohols can be used in tea and coffee and in cooking in preference to sugar.
+Nature Sweet is better than sugar, and is calorie free and so has less effect upon blood sugar levels.
+Stevia and Nature Sweet can be used in tea and coffee and in cooking in preference to sugar.

 In general in those with a fatty liver it is best to minimize the use of foods that are made from grains, especially if the grains are combined with sugar and/or hydrogenated vegetable oils.